oracle/coherence-js-client/README.md

 ```

 ### Compatibility with Java Types
-The following table provides a listing of mappings between Java types and Javascript types.
+The following table provides a listing of mappings between Java types and Javascript types when working with
+Coherence 23.03 or later.
+If using Coherence 22.06.x, these types will be returned as Number.
+It is recommended
+using 23.03 if intentionally using `java.math.BigInteger` or `java.math.BigDecimal` as part of your application.

 | Java Type            | JavascriptType         |
 |----------------------|------------------------|